eberhage/alphafold-slurm-array/README.md

   }
 ]
 ```

+### Mode
+The behavior of the pipeline is controlled by the `MODE` parameter.
+- `cartesian`
+	The Cartesian product of all dimensions defines the jobs to run.
+	Each job is run with the specified AlphaFold seeds.

-This input will produce 6 jobs:
+	The example above will produce 6 jobs:

 	ADE, ADF, BDE, BDF, CDE, CDF

-If redundant jobs occur (e.g. if `Protein_E` also appears in dimension 1 and `Protein_A` in dimension 3), jobs like EDA and ADE are treated as one unique job.
+	Redundant jobs (e.g. permuted chain orders leading to identical complexes) are automatically removed.
+- `collapsed`
+	Each dimension is treated independently and produces exactly one job (if not a duplicate of a different dimension).

+	The example above will produce 3 jobs:

+	ABC, D, EF

 ### Configuration
 The following parameters are set inside submit_data_pipeline.sh: